Red Jacket: Speech to Rev. Cram

 Red Jacket questioned the legitimacy of the white man's beliefs.
 "You say that you are sent to instruct us how to worship the Great Spirit agreeably to his mind, and, if we do not take hold of the religion which you white people teach, we shall be unhappy hereafter.
 You say that you are right and we are lost."
-Iroquois "separatist" belief held that there is not necessarily one true religion for all people.
+Haudenosaunee "separatist" belief held that there is not necessarily one true religion for all people.
 Red Jacket acknowledged that the European Americans' religious beliefs were based on a sacred text, but said, "If it was intended for us as well as you, why has not the Great Spirit given to us, and not only to us, but why did he not give to our forefathers, the knowledge of that book, with the means of understanding it rightly?"